arcw76183450/face-mask-detection/README.md

 # Face Mask Detection Project

 ## Introduction
 The Mask Detection project is an application that uses Python, OpenCV, and machine learning techniques to detect whether a person is wearing a mask or not.
 This project aims to contribute to the effort of promoting public health and safety during the COVID-19 pandemic.
+It was part of Verzeo internship project.

 ## Requirements
 To run the Mask Detection project, the following requirements must be met: